derecklhw/mdxEmployabilityServiceCareerVoice/README.md

 ## Future Work

 - Provide the user's location to the backend server to get the accurate location-based information.
-- Implement `Pinia` for state management in the frontend.
-Example: the calendar's visibility by the user's date selection shall persist across page reloads.

 ## Reference